ChristinaLK/htc-intro/lesson.md

 >
 > What does your computational task look like?
 What are the input and output?

+In order to run your computational task on a shared computing resource like CHTC, you must be able to run it from the command line with a single command (or write a bash script that executes a series of commands).

 ## For Loops

 What if I wanted to run this script multiple times, to print many messages?